Pakistan

 Personal deductions/credits

-• A tax credit in respect of profits on debt, or share in rent, or share in appreciation of house value paid by the individual on loans obtained for constructing or acquiring a personal house (having area upto 2,500 square fee) or flat (having area upto 2,000 square feet).
+- A tax credit is available in respect of profits on debt, share in rent, or share in appreciation of house value paid by the individual on loans obtained for constructing or acquiring a personal house (having area up to 2,500 square feet) or flat (having area up to 2,000 square feet).
 The loans must be from scheduled banks, regulated financial institutions, the government, statutory bodies, or listed companies.
-Once an individual claims this tax credit, he would be ineligible to claim it for another house or flat for the next 15 tax years.
+Once an individual claims this tax credit, the individual would be ineligible to claim it for another house or flat for the next 15 tax years.